Alex Ducas

-Alexander Ducas (born 11 December 2000) is an Australian professional basketball player for the Brisbane Bullets of the National Basketball League (NBL).
+Alexander Ducas (born 11 December 2000) is an Australian professional basketball player for Balkan Botevgrad of the Bulgarian National Basketball League (NBL) and the EuroCup.
 He began his career in the Australian state leagues before moving to the United States in 2019 to play college basketball for the Saint Mary's Gaels.
 He played five seasons for the Gaels and earned second-team All-WCC in 2022 and 2024.
 He played for the Oklahoma City Thunder of the National Basketball Association (NBA) during the 2024–25 season, on a two-way contract with the Oklahoma City Blue of the NBA G League.
 He was a member of the Thunder's 2025 NBA championship-winning team.

 Early life and career

 Ducas was born and raised in Geraldton, Western Australia, where he attended Nagle Catholic College.

 In 2016, Ducas debuted for the Geraldton Buccaneers in the State Basketball League (SBL), averaging 2.27 points in 22 games.
 In 2017, he played 13 games for the Buccaneers, averaging 5.67 points and 1.47 rebounds per game.
 He also played five games for the BA Centre of Excellence in the South East Australian Basketball League (SEABL), averaging 2.4 points and 1.2 rebounds per game.
 In 2018, he averaged nine points in three SBL games for the Buccaneers before returning to the Centre of Excellence and averaging 12.2 points, 2.1 rebounds and 1.5 assists in 14 SEABL games.

 In 2019, Ducas played nine games for the Centre of Excellence of the NBL1 in the league's inaugural season, averaging 21.8 points, 3.6 rebounds, 1.4 assists and 1.0 steals per game.
 He was named the NBL1 Youth Player of the Year.
 He finished the year with the Buccaneers and helped them win the SBL championship for the 2019 SBL season.
 In 13 games for the Buccaneers, he averaged 15.54 points, 3.92 rebounds and 3.08 assists per game.

 While in Canberra at the Centre of Excellence, Ducas attended Lake Ginninderra College.